 The main draw for clients who succumb to these industry ‘cowboys’ is usually the low cost and the convenience.
 You’re at a party, having some cocktails, and people are lining up in the kitchen to take advantage of the one-night-only, bulk deal that’s being offered to have their pouts plumped.
 Of course, you would join in.

 But the problem is, like most people, you would probably assume that anyone carrying out invasive procedures like this must be medically qualified and this isn’t necessarily the case.
-Although Botox itself is a prescription-only medicine that can only be prescribed by a healthcare professional with the correct qualification, it is perfectly legal for any member of the public to administer it, regardless of their training, certification or experience.
+Although anti-wrinkle protein is a prescription-only medicine that can only be prescribed by a healthcare professional with the correct qualification, it is perfectly legal for any member of the public to administer it, regardless of their training, certification or experience.
 As they can source the (often counterfeited) products online from unofficial sites, they are able to become vending machines for ‘tweakments’ and the consequences of problems and badly considered procedures must be picked up by someone else when it all goes horribly wrong.

 That’s not to say they are bad people, or that there are many who don’t try to take a lot more responsibility, but the fact is that they are not technically as responsible, or accountable, though they do take the same risks.

 Why should I use a qualified aesthetics practitioner?